 There is not a one-size-fits-all answer for the best insurance company in Wilmington, as what each person considers “best” will depend on their personal needs and preferences.
 For example, what you consider the best car insurance company in Wilmington could depend the type of policy you want, your coverage preferences, and personal factors, like your driving history, ZIP code and the type of vehicle you drive.
 For many drivers, the best car insurance company is one that offers affordable car insurance but also has several coverage options, including optional coverage.

 How much does car insurance in Wilmington cost?

-Costs vary greatly depending on where in Wilmington you live, your household driving history and the type of coverages you need.
+Costs vary greatly depending on where in Wilmington you live, your household driving history, ZIP code and the type of coverages you need.
 On average, car insurance in Wilmington is $469 a year for minimum coverage and $1,277 a year for full coverage.